Jerecowong/capstone-project/README.md

 The NLP based web application is aimed to help people who are looking for jobs.
 In addition to identifying their missing skill sets for the job they are interested in, the app will offer a list of Coursera courses based on each missing requirement, which ensure them to be better prepared to meet all the requirements for the job.

 ## Motivation
-Checking a job posting, matching the qualifications, identifying missing skills and then figuring out a resources to makeup the needed skills is a very typical procedure for job hunters.
+Checking a job posting, matching the qualifications, identifying missing skills and then figuring out a resources to cover up the needed skills is a very typical procedure for job hunters.

-The app is aimed to make the process a little more efficient and less tedious.
-It can be useful to direct people to  resources on Coursera so that they can sharpen the skills needed for their desired position by thaking the rihtg courses.
+The app is designed to make the process a little more efficient and less tedious.
+It can be useful to direct people to  resources on Coursera so that they can sharpen the skills needed for their desired position by thaking the right courses.

 ## Data Sources
 Getting Coursera course feature data is easy, I scraped the data using their API.